 Application Process and Criteria

-A: Any public library or public library system chartered by the Regents of the State of New York or established by an act of the New York State Legislature is eligible to apply for a grant under the construction grant program.
+A: Any public library or public library system chartered by the Regents of the State of New York or established by an act of the New York State Legislature is eligible to apply for State Aid for Library Construction.

 A: A library should submit an application through its public library system.
 Each year, the State Library publicizes the availability of state aid for public library construction, and posts application forms and other pertinent documents on its website.
 Interested applicants should follow the procedures outlined on the website and submit completed applications with other required documents to their public library system.
 After a review and evaluation of the materials, the system will forward the application to the State Library for further review and consideration.

-Q: If a library/library system received construction aid funding in the past, is it eligible to apply again under the 2014-2017 Public Library Construction Grant Program?
+Q: If a library/library system received construction aid funding in the past, is it eligible to apply again under the 2015-2018 State Aid for Library Construction?